 343. Criminal Justice.
 (3 hours) This course will introduce students to criminal law, key crime statistics, and the criminal justice and juvenile justice system.
 It will include study of police departments and police operations; the structure and operations of criminal and juvenile courts; correctional programs and crime prevention programs.
 All of the above will be examined to determine the degree of their effectiveness; the ways in which their operations are changing and the expected consequences of these changes.
 Odd Springs

 412. Introduction to Social Theory.
 (3 hours) Analysis of selected examples of all five major theoretical perspectives in Sociology.
 These perspectives consist of functional, conflict, exchange, interactionist, and structural theorizing.
 Prerequisite: SOC 111.
-Odd Springs
+Fall

 414. Techniques of Social Investigation.
 (3 hours) A description, evaluation and application of various research techniques; constructing theoretical models, operationalizing concepts, selecting research strategies, and the collection, analysis and presentation of data.
 Prerequisite: SOC 111.
-Even Springs
+Spring

 424. Cultural Anthropology.
 (3 hours) (See ANT 424.)
 Spring

 425. Aging in Mass Society.
 (3 hours) A comprehensive study of the dimensions of aging from young adulthood through the senior years.
 Analysis of problems related to aging with exploration of possible solutions, including social services.
 As needed

 440. Independent Study.
 (1, 2, or 3 hours)